IPGP/CLEEDI/_pages/participate.md

 Please look at the calendar.

-## Fee details

-400 euros for senior participants (200 for postdocs and students).

 ## Cluster

 You will be given a temporary account in IPGP new cluster in order to facilitate the onsite interdisciplinary collaborations.